movalex/BMD_requests/README.md

 28. Bring back tabbed view in the lower part between different aspect like nodes, spline, key frames.
 The current solution when you have half of the space for each function its not ideal, there is not enough space to work.
 So to go from the Nodes to Spline and back we have to do 4 clicks to instead of two.
 Adding shortcut would also useful.

 29. The scaling on 4K monitors is problematic in Fusion and also in Resolve, there is only two options: 100% and 200%.
 On 4K laptop screen the scaling looks fine but on 32 inch 4K monitor the 100% is too small to see and 200% is too big, taking avay lots of space with no use that could be used to view the image or navigate the node graph.

+30. Nodes should light up when processed much more than currently is.
+In F9 it was easy to se what's going on in both the node-viewer and the navigator but in F16 it's very hard to see.
+On green nodes it's extremly hard to see and when zoomed out so the text in the nodes hide, nothing at all indicates that nodes are being processed any longer.
+One solution would be for the nodes to have a outline lighten up while they process. https://imgur.com/R22NNSJ

+31. The expression-field should be multi-line to help writing big expressions.
+In F16 the field is even smaller than F9 and it's almost imposible to edit longer expressions.
+To spice things up, line number, syntax highlighting and error messages could also be added to even futher help expression writing. https://imgur.com/uGWgIzT

 Other feature requests: